Public sector finances, UK: May 2025

 Our Public sector finance revisions analysis: Appendix P dataset records monthly borrowing data as at first and at subsequent publications, graphically illustrating any potential bias to our early estimates.

-Revisions to public sector net borrowing in the financial year to February 2025
+Revisions to public sector net borrowing in April 2025

 Tables 5 to 6 of our Public sector finances summary tables: Appendix M dataset present the revisions to our previously published estimates of central government receipts and spending by component.

-We have increased our estimate of public sector net debt (PSND ex) at the end of February 2025 by £5.0 billion to £2,800.8 billion since publishing our February 2025 release.
-Of this change, £3.3 billion was because of monthly updates to our Bank of England data, which are reported one month in arrears.
+We have increased our estimate of public sector net debt (PSND ex) at the end of April 2025 by £3.2 billion to £2,831.5 billion, since publishing our April 2025 bulletin.
+This change was largely because of quarterly updates to our local government and public corporations' data.

 Nôl i'r tabl cynnwys